qidi-community/Plus4-Wiki/content/chamber-heater-investigation/README.md

 ![What if I told you](./what_if_I_told_you.jpg "The cake...err...the temps are a lie!")

 Yep, you read it right.
-The chamber temperatures that the stock Qidi Plus4, with its chamber sensor located where it is, are lying to you.
+The chamber temperatures that the stock Qidi Plus4, with its chamber sensor located where it is, are lying to you, or are at the very least, not an accurate representation of the true chamber air temperature.

 Read on, and let's see how deep this rabbit hole goes!